KianAnd19/rw745-1-test/test_suite6/README.md

 Place the test_suitem folder in the same directory as your ANTLR files.
 Then run:
 `python3 test_suite/test.py'

-Your main must be named `Alan.java`, all your files should be compiled also. `Alan.java` should take in a file name as a parameter and parse and replace the code with labels and gotos and print out the result.
+Your main must be named `Main.java`, all your files should be compiled also. `Main.java` should take in a file name as a parameter and parse and replace the code with labels and gotos and print out the result.
+You can also just go change the python file to run whatever your main file is called, just change `Main` to whatever you want.